scriptnull/docsv2/sources/navigatingUI/projects/status.md

 ---

-##History section
+##History tab
-The **History View** shows the build history across all branches in the project.

-You can filter this view by build type (commit vs pull request builds), build statuses, and project names.

-The default view is set to all build types, all build statuses and all projects.
+The **History** tab opens a global runs search modal with filters preset to the current subscription and the current project, and you can initially see all the runs of the current project.

+Filters are available to select any of your subscriptions/ projects/ branches/ statuses/ run types to further refine your search, this gives you easy and quick access to all of your runs.

-- Rerun a previous build, by clicking on `Rerun` for any build listed here.
+- Rebuild a previous run, by clicking on `Rebuild`.
-- Delete specific builds/runs, by clicking the `Delete Runs` button.
+- Delete specific runs, by clicking the `Delete Runs` button.
 Select the build to be deleted and click the `Delete` button.
-- Use the `More` button on the bottom of the page to load and display more builds from your history.
+- Use the `More` button on the bottom of the list to load and display more runs from your history.

 <img src="../../images/projects/history.png" alt="Project History" style="width:700px;"/>